 - Evaluate issues and identify possible solutions.

-- Escalate data issues and solutions to the Data Governance Committee, as needed.
+- Escalate data issues and solutions as needed.

-- Address any additional questions or issues brought by the Data Governance Committee.
+- Address any additional questions or issues raised by agency data users.

 - Collaborate with data stewards and IT providers to implement approved changes.